tc39/code-of-conduct/Reporting.md

 ### What happens after you file a report?

 Reports will receive urgent and immediate attention from the Code of Conduct Committee.
 Please refer to the [Enforcement Manual][] for the complete information on how reports will be processed.
-Though normally considered an internal document, it has been published in full in the interest of transparency.

 ### Appealing